anynines/a9s-cli-v2/Backlog.md

 ## Next

+* [ARCHITECTURE] Install a8s PG on an existing cluster
+    * Decide which command/verb to use
+        * `a9s apply stack`
+            * Applies the a8s stack to the current k8s cluster
+                * The following cluster/context/namespace is selected:
+                    Do you want to apply the a8s stack to this cluster?
+* [Question] Remove ?
+    * Should there be a remove option?
+    * Removes the a8s stack from the current k8s cluster

+## Unassigned

 * [POSTPONED] Run test suite on windows
         * Perform cold test run
         * Run test suite

-### Build, Measure Learn

-* Establish means to measure creating service instances
-    * Establish means to measure container image traffic
-* [LATER] Establish means to learn about the number of service instances

-## Unassigned

 * CHORE: Harmonize variable declaration for params.
 Use package config.
 Maybe use viper.